-Officers at voting stations 35.
-On voting day each voting station must be staffed by-(a) the presiding officer appointed for that voting station, who may exercise the powers and must perform the duties assigned to a presiding officer by or under this Act; and(b) the voting officers appointed for that voting station, who may exercise the powers and must perform the duties assigned to a voting officer by or under this Act.
-5 10 Hours of voting 36.
-(1) By not later than the relevant date stated in the election timetable, the Commission must prescribe the voting hours for an election.(2) If it is necessary for ensuring a free and fair election, the Commission may prescribe different voting hours for different voting stations.(3) The chief electoral officer must publish the prescribed voting hours in the media considered appropriate so as to ensure wide publicity of those hours.
-15 (4) A voting station must- (a) open for voting at the prescribed time; and (b) subject to subsection (7)(b), remain open for voting until the prescribed time, or such later time as the Commission may determine in terms of subsection (7)(a).
-20 (5) No person maybe admitted to a voting station for the purpose of voting after the voting station has closed for voting.
-(6) Voting at a voting station must continue until every voter has voted who- (a) is entitled to vote at that voting station; and 25 (b) had reported for voting at that voting station at the time prescribed for that voting station to close for voting.
-(7) To ensure a free and fair election, the Commission- (a) on the voting day, may extend voting hours at a voting station until as late as midnight on that voting day; or 30 (b) may temporarily close a voting station for part of voting day if it is temporarily impossible to conduct a free and fair election at that voting station.
-35 Initial procedures 37.
-Immediately before opening a voting station for voting, the presiding officer must- (a) show all agents present that each ballot box to be used at that voting station is empty; and (b) in the presence of those agents close and secure the ballot boxes in the prescribed manner.
-40
+35. On voting day each voting station must be staffed by-10 (a) the presiding officer appointed for that voting station, who may exercise the powers and must perform the duties assigned to a presiding officer by or under this Act: and (b) the voting officers appointed for that voting station, who may exercise the powers and must perform the duties assigned to a voting officer by or under 15 this Act.
+6 22 a 2 2.1 Hours of voting 36.
+(1) By not later than the relevant date stated in the election timetable, the Commission must prescribe the voting hours for an election.
+(2) If it is necessary for ensuring a free and fair election, the Commission may 20 prescribe different voting hours for different voting stations.
+(3) The chief electoral officer must publish the prescribed voting hours in the media considered appropriate so as to ensure wide publicity of those hours.
+(4) A voting station must- $\mathbf{v} = [\overline{v}1^T] + [\overline{v}2^T] + [\overline{v}2^T]$ (a) open for voting at the prescribed time; and 25 (b) subject to subsection (7)(b), remain open for voting until the prescribed time, or such later time as the Commission may determine in terms of subsection (7)(a).
+S. 4.
+(5) No person may be admitted to a voting station for the purpose of voting after the voting station has closed for voting.
+30 (6) Voting at a voting station must continue until every voter has voted who-(a) is entitled to vote at that voting station; and (b) had reported for voting at that voting station at the time prescribed for that voting station to close for voting.
+(7) To ensure a free and fair election, the Commission-35 (a) on the voting day, may extend voting hours at a voting station until as late as midnight on that include midnight on that voting day; or (b) may temporarily close a voting station for part of voting day if it is temporarily impossible to conduct a free and fair election at that voting and a straight an a 40 station. a oma og at and Initial procedures and the party set to a seg 37.
+Immediately before opening a voting station for voting, the presiding officer 1.2 must-(a) show all agents present that each ballot box to be used at that voting station is 45 empty; and (b) in the presence of those agents close and secure the ballot boxes in the prescribed manner. , da Voting procedure